Catalis Launches Request311 to Modernize Citizen Engagement and Service Delivery

 • Actionable Insights – Advanced reporting and survey tools deliver insights on service performance and citizen satisfaction.

-“Catalis Request311 underscores our commitment to helping governments deliver exceptional service while building stronger community connections,” said Teresa Yeager, Executive Vice President, Catalis Technologies Canada.
+“Catalis Request311 underscores our commitment to helping governments deliver exceptional service while building stronger community connections,” said Teresa Yeager, Executive Vice President, Catalis Public Works & Citizen Engagement.
 “From call centers to mobile apps, Request311 enhances transparency, efficiency, and engagement for municipalities of every size.”

 Eric Johnson